A Piece of History

 On my Own

-The day finally came when the brain bucket was full, there was no more to teach me, and Donald packed up and returned to Britain.
+The day finally came when the brain bucket was full, there was no more to teach me, and Donald packed up and returned to Britain (or at least I thought that’s where he went at that time).
 I was on my own but being young and dumb, I was fearless.

 Ferut wasn’t the most reliable of computers.
 In fact, by today’s standards it was an operational disaster.
 If I could keep it running for more than three hours at a stretch, I celebrated.
 Just powering the computer up was a production on its own.